 Sand filters are essential steps in the production of high-quality drinking water without the addition of chemical aids.
 The water industry relies on three types of sand filters.
 Rapid (gravity) sand filters, upward flow sand filters, and slow sand filters are the three methods of natural water purification.

-The Method of Chlorination and the Challenges with Its Use
+Chlorination and the Challenges with Its Use For Drinking Water

 Despite the drastic drop in waterborne illnesses, public health was still unsafe with the use of chlorine in drinking water.
 It was not long before chlorination revealed its negative side effects.
 The victory brought by the adding of chlorine compound on water was somehow brief.
 Chlorine or chlorine compounds such as sodium hypochlorite added to the water will eventually vaporize and cause respiratory problems when inhaled by a person.
 Since it vaporizes quicker than water, it resulted in devastating health problems for the victim.